mfeckie/fast-sass/README.md

 ## Example

-The following example assumes your bower packages are installed into `bower_components/`.
+The following example assumes your this party packages are installed as `node_modules`.

-Install some SASS:
+Make the files from that dependence available to SASS like this:

 ```shell
 yarn add -D foundation-sites